slowernews/notebook/on-cooking.md

 ### Signature dishes

 You should have a few signature dishes.
-Having a full grasp of cuisine is less relevant than having some optimized recipes in the top of your mind.
+Having a full grasp of cuisine is less relevant than having some optimized recipes.
 Your friends want to eat well and want to do it now.

+Mine are:

+- 3 breakfasts: sweet french toast, fruit jam, scrambled eggs
+- 3 Starters: vegetable soup, ramen, pizza
+- 3 Fishes: roasted salmon with black beans, bacalhau à brás, tuna pasta
+- 3 Meats: fried chicken, spaghetti carbonara, hamburguer
+- 3 Desserts: cream tart, cookie cake, chocolate mousse

 ## Noob level